stellar-deprecated/horizon/docs/tutorials/follow-received-payments.md

 ## Testing it out

-We now know how to stream accounts.
+We now know how to get a stream of transactions to an account.
 Let's check if our solution actually works and if new payments appear.
-Let's say a new payment from our account to another account.
+Let's watch as we send a payment from our account to another account.

-First, let's check our account sequence number so we can create a payment operations.
+First, let's check our account sequence number so we can create a payment operation.
 To do this we send a request to horizon:

 ```bash
 $ curl https://horizon-testnet.stellar.org/accounts/GB7JFK56QXQ4DVJRNPDBXABNG3IVKIXWWJJRJICHRU22Z5R5PI65GAK3
 ```

-Sequence number can be found under `sequence` field.
-Currently sequence number is `713226564141056`.
-Let's save this value somewhere.
+Sequence number can be found under the `sequence` field.
+The current sequence number is `713226564141056`.
+Save this value somewhere.

 Now, create `make_payment.js` file and paste the following code into it: